 - 1. Paul, J. (2008).
 International marketing: text and cases.
 Tata McGraw-Hill Education. - 2.
 Onkvisit, S., & Shaw, J. (2009).
 International marketing: strategy and theory.
 Routledge. - 3.
 Czinkota, M. R., & Ronkainen, I. A. (2013).
 International marketing.
 Cengage Learning. - 4.
 Cateora, P. R., Graham, J. L., Salwan, P. (2011).
-International Marketing.13th edition, TMH.
+International Marketing.
+13th edition, TMH.

-MBA (I) SEMESTER 5 Max.
-Marks: 100 MBA (I) HRM-01 Min.
-Marks: 35 INDUSTRIAL LAW External: 60 CREDIT: 4 Internal: 40
+MBA (I) SEMESTER 5 MBA (I) HRM-01 INDUSTRIAL LAW CREDIT: 4

 The course aims to acquaint the student with an overview of Industrial laws and regulations.

 The course aims to acquaint the students with Industrial Disputes and Dispute Settlement Mechanism.
 The course aims to acquaint the detailed conceptual analysis on Wage Policies, compensation, social security, retirement benefits during the course of employment and working conditions of employees.

-The subject will enable/help student to/in- PO1 PO2 PO3 PO4 PO5 CO1A Analyze the dynamic legal context in which factories could be setup and their rules for labor.
-3 3 2 2 3 CO1B Understand the provisions of the Industrial Disputes Act, 1947 which provides for sefflement of industrial disputes through conciliation, voluntary arbitration and compulsory adjudication 3 3 3 2 / CO2 Understand the process of trade union formation, working, role of trade union.
+The subject will enable/help student to/in- PO1 PO2 PO3 PO4 POS CO1A could be setup and their rules for labor.
+3 3 2 2 3 CO1B Understand the provisions of the Industrial Disputes Act, 1947 which provides for sefflement of industrial disputes through conciliation, voluntary arbitration and compulsory adjudication 3 3 3 2 1 CO2 Understand the process of trade union formation, working, role of trade union.
 3 3 3 2 1 CO3 Determine the process and rules of wages payment to the workers 2 3 3 3 1 CO4 Learn the process and rules of minimum wages payment to the workers.
 2 2 2 2 1

-Factories Act 1948: Definitions, Provisions relating to Health, Safety, Welfare, Women, Children and Hazardous Process.
-Penalties and procedure.
+Factories Act 1948: Definitions, Provisions relating to Health, Safety, Welfare, Women, Children and Hazardous Process, Penalties and procedure.